 My maternal great-grandmother’s (Nana Stella) family came from Germany.
 I’ve always been fascinated with learning about my family background and finding out more about the history of each country.

 It was interesting to learn that some of our modern day Christmas (and Christmas eve) traditions are said to originate in Germany.

 The Christmas tree is believed to have its roots in German culture, possibly as early as 15th century.
 Martin Luther, a German Christian reformer, is credited with being the first to add lighted candles to a Christmas tree.

 Many Christmas carols have German origins.
-“O Tannenbaum” and “Silent Night” are two popular carols.
-Check out these 8 Jolly German Christmas Songs To Boost Your Holiday Spirits.
+“O Tannenbaum” and “Silent Night” (Stille Nacht) are two popular carols.
+Here are 8 Jolly German Christmas Songs To Boost Your Holiday Spirits.

 So many different ways to celebrate with wonderful activities, symbols, and events for your homeschool as you learn about Christmas in Germany!

-Let’s take a closer look at these five ways you can learn with your kids this holiday season.
+Let’s take a closer look at these five ways you can learn with your kids (even the entire family) this holiday season.

 Great Christmas Fun in Germany